nrademacher/conference-track-manager/README.md

 A track must be at least 360 minutes long to generate a conference schedule from it.
 It must be at least 420 minutes long for the networking event to start at 5pm, the latest possible time.
 The first talk of the morning session starts at 9am, which is the basis from which subsequent start times will be calculated.

-### User stories and assumptions
+### User stories, assumptions, and implementations

 Based on the above specifications and my own preference for providing good user experience, I derived the following user stories:

-> "Before entering a new talk, I want to see information about my progress.
-I want to see how many tracks I have completed, how far I am from completing the current track, and how much time I currently need to fill to complete the track and print the schedule."
+> "Before entering a new talk, I can track information about my progress.
+I can see how many tracks I have completed, how far I am from completing the current track, and how much time I currently need to fill to complete the track and print the schedule."

-Since I require the user to complete at least one full track before a schedule can be generated, I need to provide them with the relevant statistics before each new input.
+Since I require the user to complete at least one full track before the options to generate a schedule are available, so I need to provide them with the relevant metrics before each new input.
 In the app, when starting fresh, it looks like this:

 ```
  Welcome to Conference Track Manager v1.0.0!